nms-scribe/cosmopoeia/share/earth_namers/readme.md

-use libflate::deflate::Decoder;

-/*
+The `namers.json` file contains a namers set based on real Earth languages.
+It is a work in progress.

+# Building

+Cosmopoeia can be used to build this json file from the word lists in this directory.
+This same technique can be used to build your own namer sets from lists of words.
+Just use the following command:

+`cargo run dev namers share/earth_namers/*.txt --text-is-markov --write-json`

+The names of the files become the names of the languages in the set.
+If you prefer the pick-list method, remove the `--text-is-markov` option.
+Although in that case, you could use the word lists as is and you won't need the JSON data.

+# Plans

-FUTURE: I hope to have namers built in to NFMT for the following languages eventually.
+I hope to include namers for the following languages eventually.
 The reasons for each language on this list are defined below.
 I've listed the sources and some notes for the ones I have completed, if you have better sources let me know.
 I stuck to a few major languages, a few popular ancient languages, and a few indigeonous languages to keep things balanced.
 The rest are postponed until I can find more time and better resources.

 If you have any suggestions for languages, remember that there are thousands of living languages on Earth, and it would be impossible to support all of them.
 There must be a reason besides just your own personal reasons.
 Also, keep in your thoughts that the markov chain name generators are inadequate to generate words correctly for a language.
 Better would be a tool specific for the language that takes phonemes, phonotactic rules and common words like prepositions, directions and location suffixes and puts them together, then figures out how to spell them.
 This could then be used to generate nice lists which would be used in a list-picker namer.
 See my Elbie project for something that starts to get close to that.